LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Introduction

 \section{Introduction}

-Humans do not always say what they mean—and sometimes, they intentionally say things they know are false or misleading.
-Deception is a pervasive challenge in human communication, shaping trust, relationships, and decision-making.
+Humans do not always say what they mean---and sometimes, they intentionally say things they know are false or misleading.
+Deception is a pervasive challenge in human communication, shaping trust, relationships, and decision-making{~\citep{ward2023honesty}.
 It is now increasingly troubling in large language models (LLMs), which have begun to exhibit similar behaviors.
-Recent studies already suggest that advanced LLMs can engage in strategic deceptive behaviors ranging from subtle evasion to outright falsification~\citep{hubinger_risks_2021, scheurer_large_2024, greenblatt_alignment_2024, meinke_frontier_2025,sabour2025human,chen2025reasoning,baker2025monitoring, taylor_large_2025,motwani_secret_2025}.
-Yet most existing benchmarks focus narrowly on short-form, single-turn evaluations.
-By contrast, decades of social science research emphasize that deception rarely emerges in isolation; instead, it arises in complex social dynamics and typically unfolds across extended interactions~\citep{buller_interpersonal_1994, bondjr_accuracy_2006}.
-This raises a critical yet unexplored question: \emph{\textbf{how to simulate and understand LLMs' deceptive behavior in long-horizon interactions}}?
+While recent studies document LLMs' capacity for deception~\citep{hubinger_risks_2021, scheurer_large_2024, greenblatt_alignment_2024,sabour2025human,chen2025reasoning,baker2025monitoring, taylor_large_2025,motwani_secret_2025}, most existing benchmarks focus narrowly on short-form, single-turn evaluations.

+This is a critical gap, since modern LLMs are increasingly deployed in settings where they collaborate with humans or other agents over extended sequences of interdependent tasks.
+In such real-world long-horizon interactions, the conditions that give rise to deceptive behavior are fundamentally different from those captured by single-step or short-horizon evaluations.
+Prior theoretical work has noted that deception in long-horizon settings may pose distinct risks~\citep{carroll2024ai}, particularly when seemingly innocuous actions compound into misleading trajectories.
+However, these concerns have remained largely untested empirically.
+Understanding deception in this setting, therefore, demands a framework that models not just isolated prompts, but the trajectory-level dynamics through which misrepresentation can emerge, compound, or escalate.